-Sailor Jerri is a Navy Veteran from central Minnesota.
+Sailor Jerri is a Navy Veteran and Country Music Artist from central Minnesota.
 While serving in the US Navy she worked as an Aviation Mechanic on F/A 18's with the VFA 83 Rampagers.

 She has been busy writing and in the Studio ever since.
-"Screen Doors and Steel Guitars" her sophomore album, was released on May 17, 2019, and hit #8 on the iTunes country charts.
+"Screen Doors and Steel Guitars" her sophomore album, was released on May 17, 2019, and has been shared and played all over the world.
 It is available here, and on iTunes and Google play.

 "Screen Doors and Steel Guitars"